Lindsayw89/Capstone-Ckpt2/readme.md

 * Remember to upload the certificate `capstone.pfx`
 * The certificate password is `capstone`
 * Make sure to add the application setting `WEBSITE_LOAD_CERTIFICATES` with the value of the certificate thumbprint

+ ## Core Functions
+ User can create a chore board
+ user can add a user to their board can add chores to their board can view all chores across all boards can assign chores to users